mihai-negru/c-language-data-structures/Documentation/BST_TREE.md

         // One way of printing the nodes is

-        bst_traverse_inorder(mytree, &print_data); // You may not check such function for error but if you want go on
+        bst_traverse_inorder(mytree, &print_data); // You may not check such function for error but if you want, go on

         // Yes !!!
 Simple as that
     }